Freedom and Constraints in the K3 Landscape: Six-Dimensional Physics

 \subsection{Gauge group and matter content}

 Turning on $U(1)$ fluxes breaks the $SO(32)$ down to the commutant of the $T^i$ for which $F^i\neq 0$.
 As discussed in Section \ref{sec:susycond}, supersymmetry allows us to turn on at most twelve $F^i$.
 Since at least four of the $F^i$ are zero, the gauge group always has an unbroken $SO(8)$ subgroup.
 If we choose twelve distinct nonzero $F^i$'s, the gauge group is broken to $U(1)^{12}\times SO(8)$.
 When some of the $F^i$'s are equal to each other one obtains unitary groups.
 In the type I picture, this would mean that a stack of several D9-branes have the same background $U(1)$ flux turned on.
 For example, with $F_1=F_2=\cdots=F_7\neq 0$ and $F_8=F_9=\cdots =F_{16}=0$, the commutant is $U(7)\times SO(18)$.
 In general, the gauge group in these compactifications is $\prod_{a=1}^{K} U(N_a) \times SO(2M)$ with $N_1+N_2+\cdots+N_K+M=16$.
 This pattern of breaking is accomplished by having $K$ stacks, each with $N_a$ D9-branes where $a$ is an index for the stacks $a=1,\cdots,K$.
 The $U(1)$ factors in the gauge group are generally anomalous due to the couplings with the two-form potential $B_{\mu\nu}$.
 However, in some cases, there are linear combinations of the $U(1)$ factors that remain anomaly-free.
-In what follows we will retain the $U(1)$ factors in the gauge group as it does not affect the classification and enumeration of vacuum solutions.
+In what follows we do not address the question of precisely which $U(1)$ are lifted, and we simply retain the $U(1)$ factors in the gauge group as it does not affect the classification and enumeration of vacuum solutions.
 We reserve the indices $i,j$ to denote individual D9-branes and the indices $a,b$ to denote stacks of branes.